 Opportunities and Compensation

-- Payment upon receipt of final digital files and signed reproduction agreement.
+- Payment upon receipt of final digital files and signed artist agreement.

 - Artwork to be installed at various city intersections, adaptable to different locations.